 I didn't know where to find what I was looking for.
 No one I knew had a transgender child.
 If anyone in my local area had a transgender child, they weren't sharing about it in any of the places I frequented.
 I learned about a local PFLAG group which seemed promising.
 When I checked the group out, I discovered local LGBTQ+ teens and young adults attended it.

 There didn't seem to be any support for parents of transgender kids or young adults in my area.
 Five years later, there still isn't.

 Every week, I get messages and emails from parents of transgender children and young adults.
 First, they thank me for writing about my experiences.
 They are so grateful to learn they are not alone.
 Then, they share with me where they are in their journey.
-The common threads that weave through the messages all are the same: where can I go to grieve the loss of the child I thought I had?
-Where can I go to get support from other parents who have been where I am?
+The common threads that weave through the messages are the same: where can I go to grieve the loss of the child I thought I had?
+Where can I get support from other parents who have been where I am?

 The one thing parents of transgender children want most of all is to know they aren't alone.

 At the end of the first year after Leo came out, I told my therapist it was the loneliest year of my life.
 While I had a strong, small group of people who constantly checked in on how I was, most people asked about Leo during that first year.
 When you don't have the experience of walking in someone else's shoes, it can be hard to know what they need.

 Parents of transgender children also need support.
 They need to share how they are feeling.
 What they are thinking about and processing.
 A place to unpack the emotions they are feeling—someone to listen to what they are missing or learning or how their lives are changing.
 In order to support their children, they first need to be supported.